 Things to remember –

 Mealtimes should be a relaxed, happy and positive experience.
 Suggestions include:

 You should ask for professional help if:

 Between 1 and 5 years old, it is normal for a toddler’s appetite to slow down.
-It will probably seem like your child doesn’t eat enough, is never hungry, or won’t eat unless you spoon-feed her yourself.
-As long as your child’s energy level is normal and she is growing normally, your child’s appetite is most likely naturally slowing down.
+It will probably seem like your child doesn’t eat enough, is never hungry, or won’t eat unless you spoon-feed them yourself.
+As long as your child’s energy level is normal and they are growing normally, your child’s appetite is most likely naturally slowing down.

-A child’s appetite is decreased if she is served more food than she could possibly eat.
-If you serve your child a small amount on a large plate, she is more likely to finish it and gain a sense of accomplishment.
-If your child seems to want more, wait for her to ask for it.
-Avoid serving your child any foods that she strongly dislikes (such as some vegetables).
-She may eat only one or two preferred foods for weeks, then suddenly change her mind and want something completely different.
+A child’s appetite is decreased if they are served more food than she could possibly eat.
+If you serve your child a small amount on a large plate, they are more likely to finish it and gain a sense of accomplishment.
+If your child seems to want more, wait for them to ask for it.
+Avoid serving your child any foods that they strongly dislike (such as some vegetables) as it will just put them off eating other foods (offering these foods are advised but do not force them to eat it).
+Your child may eat only one or two preferred foods for weeks, then suddenly change their minds and want something completely different.
 Don’t worry – this is typical toddler behaviour.
 Don’t forget to consider how much they drink too.
-Milk and 100 percent juice can supply vital nutrients (though too much juice means too much sugar).
-But because drinking too much milk or juice can also dampen an appetite, you may want to serve drinks after.
+Drinking too much milk or water can dampen an appetite so you may want to wait and serve drinks after a meal.